top of page

 Email the researcher in charge or click the button below to request more information!

-The aim of this study is to find out how sensory functions might be linked to activity in the brain.
-To do this, we would like to measure activity in the brain associated with sensory processing using magnetic resonance imaging (MRI).
+Summary: The aim of this study is to explore which regions of the brain are involved in feelings of urge prior to tics using magnetic resonance imaging (MRI).
 MRI is a painless and non-invasive method which uses magnetic fields and radio waves to take a clear picture of the brain and to look at changes in brain activity.
-During the MRI, we will ask you to lay still while we use light vibrations on different areas of your face.
-You will also be asked to complete a task where you tap your fingers.
+During the MRI, you will be asked to suppress your tics for periods of 7 minutes whist you continuously rate your urge-to-tic using a rollerball device.
+This task will repeat 3 times.
 The researcher will explain exactly what to do before each scan and you will be able to see instructions on a screen in front of you.

 In total this study will last approximately 1.5 hours.
 You will be given an inconvenience allowance for your participation and will be able to keep some pictures of your brain.